Anand0046/TwitterSentimentAnalysis/README.md

 Requirements :

-Python 3
+1. Python3
-Python Editor and COnsole like PyCharm
+2. Python IDE like PyCharm
-Internet Connection.
+3. Internet Connection.
-All the Python files need to be in the same folder.
+4. Download and keep all the Python files needed in the same folder.

 Process: